Kemalism: Statism

-Statism (devletçilik): Atatürk made clear in his statements and policies that Turkey's complete modernization was very much dependent on economic and technological development.
+Statism (devletçilik): Atatürk made clear in his statements and policies that Turkey's complete modernisation was very much dependent on economic and technological development.
 The principle of Kemalist statism is generally interpreted to mean that the state was to regulate the country's general economic activities and engage in areas where private enterprises are not willing to do so.
 This was the result of post-independence war Turkey needing to redefine the relationship between societal and international capitalism.
 The war left Turkey in ruins, as the Ottoman Empire was focused on raw materials and was an open market in the international capitalist system.
 Post-war Turkey has been largely defined by its agricultural society, which includes many landlords and merchants.
 The control of people in the Turkish economy is quite evident from 1923 to the 1930s, but they still managed, through foreign joint investment, to establish a state economic enterprise.
 However, after the Great Depression, there was a shift to more inward-looking development strategies during an era generally referred to as "etatism".
 During this era, the state had an active involvement in both capital accumulation and investment as well as in taking the interest of private businesses into consideration.
 The state often stepped into economic areas that the private sector did not cover, either due to not being strong enough or having simply failed to do so.
 These were often infrastructure projects and power stations, but also iron and steel industries, while the masses shouldered the burden of capital accumulation.